snowblindnz/simple-plex-docker/README.md

     - QBittorrent
 - (optional) Cloudflare tunnel for accessing Overseer remotely (requires cloudflare account and your own domain).

+When live, your network structure will be as follows:

+(img)

 # Files to download:
 - docker-compose.yml - contains the generic details and setup for the docker containers.
 You shouldnt need to edit anything here.
 - config.yml - Config for all the containers.
 You will need to edit this to set directories, timezones, passwords, etc..